WASHINGTON D.C. – February 10, 2022 – (Motor Sports NewsWire) –

-Description: This recall involves Ski-Doo 2022 Expedition, Grand Touring, Renegade, Skandic and Tundra snowmobiles.
-The vehicles were sold in a variety of colors.
-Ski-Doo and the model name are printed on the side panels of the vehicles.
-The vehicle identification number (VIN) is on the decal located on the right-hand side of tunnel underneath the seat.
+Description: This recall involves 2022 Can-Am Outlander 450, 450 Max, 570 and 570 Max model ATVs.
+The vehicles were sold in various colors.
+The model name is printed on the side panels of the vehicles.
+The vehicle identification number (VIN) is printed on the frame under the seat in the middle and on the frame behind the right front wheel.
 The following models are included in the recall:

 |Model Year||Model Name|

-Remedy: Consumers should immediately stop using the recalled snowmobiles and contact a Ski-Doo dealer for a free repair.
+Remedy: Consumers should immediately stop using the recalled ATVs and contact a Can-Am dealer for a free repair.
 BRP is contacting all known purchasers directly to coordinate the free repair with dealers to update the engine control module.

-Incidents/Injuries: BRP has received four reports of the vehicle speedometer not displaying the correct speed.
+Incidents/Injuries: BRP has received two reports of the vehicles speedometer not displaying the correct speed.
 No injuries have been reported.